marinamartinezalvaro/RabbitR/README.md

 ```

 Function Bunny creates a list containing the samples of the posterior
-chains for the model mean, means of treatment levels, contrats between
+chains for the model mean, means of treatment levels, comparisons
-those levels, covariates, variance components (residual and random).
-The
+between those levels, covariates, variance components (residual and
-bunny output will serve as input for function Bayes, together with my
+random).
+The bunny output will serve as input for function Bayes,
-param_list object.
+together with my param_list object.

 Although posterior chains might seem complex at first, they offer us the
 ability to make multiple inferences from the entire distribution, not